george0815/hTorrent/README.md

-# hTorrent - Torrent parser and Bencode serializer/deserializer
+# hTorrent - Torrent parser and Bencode serializer/deserializer library

 hTorrent provides classes and methods for: